Prior99/hyrest/docs/api-server.md

 app.listen(3000);
 ```

-Everything else happens magically.
+Everything else happens automatically.

 ## Context

 It is possible to inject a context into each route on the server side.
-This context can be created by
-a factory or simply specified as an object or instance.
-It could carry the database connection, a property
+This context can be created by a factory or simply specified as an object or instance.
-with the current user from the database, a unique id for this request or anything similar.
+It could carry the database connection, a property with the current user from the database, a unique id for this request or anything else.

-Specify the context by calling `.context()` on the [hyrest Express middleware](https://prior99.gitlab.io/hyrest/api/hyrest-express/interfaces/hyrestbuilder.html#context):
+Specify the context by calling [context](https://prior99.gitlab.io/hyrest/api/hyrest-express/interfaces/hyrestbuilder.html#context) on the middleware:

 ```typescript
 const anObject = {